Understanding Stress Leave in Ontario

 What are my Rights while on Stress Leave?

-While on stress leave, you have the right to take time off without fear of termination or retaliation from your employer.
 In some cases, you may be eligible for benefits through employment insurance (EI) or your workplace benefits plan.
 During a prolonged leave of absence, you may not necessarily receive your regular pay.
 Additionally, your employer is not obligated to maintain your health coverage, though some companies may do so initially, depending on the job.
-Workers on leave are eligible for employment insurance (EI) benefits, which typically cover about three months’ worth of pay.
+Workers on leave are eligible for employment insurance (EI) benefits, which typically cover about three months’ worth of wages.

 Your employer must provide a record of employment if you are a full-time permanent employee or an hourly worker contributing to employee health benefits (check your pay stubs to confirm deductions).
 Self-employed persons who are registered may also be eligible for EI.